pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 ---
 layout: single
-title: "pyOpenSci at PyCon US 2024 Recap"
+title: "My experience at PyCon US 2024 - pyOpenSci, Python packaging and community"
-excerpt: ""
+excerpt: "Learn about  pyOpenSci's experience at PyCon US 2024, how pyOpenSci is making Python packaging more accessible and beginner friendly and how the Python community is helping us get there."
 author: "Leah Wasser"
 permalink: /blog/recap-pyos-pyconus-2024.html
 header: